 This site collects resources for the classroom teacher.
 This page contains some research papers on pets in the classroom.

-This isn't actually a group's web site but one from a Delta Society instructor in the San Jose - Santa Cruz area offering workshops and Pet Partner Certification.
+This isn't actually a group's web site but one from a Pet Partners instructor in the San Jose - Santa Cruz area offering workshops and Pet Partner Certification.

 Offers resources in persuading administrators and health personnel on the value of pet visitation and therapy programs.
 Provides policies and procedures and a training program.

 This site, maintained by Linda Hume, is a really great, very complete site for information on taking animals into health care facilities. .
 Here are just some of the many topics covered:

 Infection Control in Animal Facilitated Therapy